 - Negative comments on a post; dislikes

 - Replica videos or videos mimicking someone else's post

 - Gaming: making negative comments via a game; killing attacking someone's avatar

 - Setting up fake profiles

 - Sharing offensive / unflattering photos of someone

 - Cyberstalking

 - Catfishing

-- · Prank calls
+- Prank calls

 - Outing

 - Spreading rumours via apps / websites / texts / messaging services

 - Setting up dedicated 'group chats' to victimise someone

 - Threats to harm

 - Retribution

 Although bullying can occur privately between individuals it can often take place in the presence (virtually or physically) of others who become the 'bystanders' or 'accessories'.
+Where this is the case then all students will be dealt with under the school, behaviour policy.